 powerful USP.
 An example of this: “Colgate cleans your breath while it cleans

 When creating your USP, remember to think about the “suffering point.”
 What pain or problem is your client suffering that your product or service can help overcome?

 Consumers aren’t mind readers.
 You must tell them how your product or service will assuage their suffering point.
-If you make them realize that you understand their needs and sympathize with their problems, and let them know that your product or service can help them find a solution to this problem, you’ll go a long way towards creating a powerful USP.
+If you make them realize that you understand their needs and sympathize with their problems, let them know that your product or service can help them, and find a solution to this problem, you’ll go a long way towards creating a powerful USP.